NucleoFusion/cruise/docs/docs/index.md

 # Getting Started

-Welcome to Cruise, your powerful and user-friendly terminal interface for managing Docker.
+Welcome to Cruise, your powerful and user-friendly terminal interface for managing containers.

-This Getting Started guide will help you quickly install Cruise, set it up, and launch the intuitive TUI so you can start managing your
-Docker containers, images, networks, and volumes with ease and efficiency.
+This Getting Started guide will help you quickly install Cruise, set it up, and launch the intuitive TUI so you can start managing your containers, images, networks, and volumes with ease and efficiency.

-Whether you’re a developer, DevOps engineer, or system administrator, Cruise is designed to seamlessly integrate into your terminal-centric workflow and simplify your Docker experience.
+Whether you’re a developer, DevOps engineer, or system administrator, Cruise is designed to seamlessly integrate into your terminal-centric workflow and simplify your experience.

 <details>
   <summary>Screenshots</summary>